koffee/pot/lib/csv.coffee.md

           @use or= (i for c,i in cells when the.ignore not in c)
           @action (@prep cells[i] for i in @use)

+### Prep each cell.

-To prep each cell, if we can compile a string to a number, use that number.
+If we can compile a string to a number, use that number.
 Else, use the string as-is.

       prep: (s) ->